 CRC32 hash is a 32-bit hash function that performs a cyclic redundancy check on a block of data of any size and returns a fixed-length checksum.
 The resulting checksum is unique to the input data, which makes it suitable for verifying whether the data has been altered, corrupted, or accidentally damaged during transmission or storage.
+The CRC32 algorithm is based on a mathematical formula that generates a polynomial of degree 32, which represents the checksum.
+The function iterates over the input data, divides it into blocks, and uses the polynomial to calculate each block of data.

 How it works

 CRC32 hashing involves building a polynomial representation of the input data, dividing it by an original polynomial, and then taking the remainder as the hash value.
 The original polynomial used can be any of the predefined ones or a custom one defined by the developer.
+The hash value obtained from the CRC32 algorithm can be compared with the expected hash value to check whether the data has been transmitted or stored correctly.

 CRC32 Applications